-On this day in Jamaican history: On September 17, 1939, Father Richard Ho Lung, founder of the Kingston-based Missionaries of the Poor, a Roman Catholic monastic order, was born Richmond, St Mary.
+On September 17, 1939, Father Richard Ho Lung, the founder of the Missionaries of the Poor, an international Roman Catholic monastic order based in Kingston, Jamaica, was born on the island in Richmond, St Mary.

 Information and Photo Source: Missionaries of the Poor